Hennmeister/Blappy-Fird/README.md

 # Blappy-Fird

-If using Chrome, disable hardware acceleration as it causes a significant drop in frames
+If using Chrome, disable hardware acceleration as it causes a significant drop in framesomri